Natural selection: Darwin's theory

-For Darwin and his contemporaries, natural selection was in essence synonymous with evolution by natural selection.
+For Darwin and his contemporaries, evolution was in essence synonymous with evolution by natural selection.
 After the publication of On the Origin of Species, educated people generally accepted that evolution had occurred in some form.
-However, natural selection remained controversial as a mechanism, partly because it was perceived to be too weak to explain the range of observed characteristics of living organisms, and partly because even supporters of evolution balked at its "unguided" and non-progressive nature, a response that has been characterised as the single most significant impediment to the idea's acceptance.
+However, natural selection remained controversial as a law or mechanism, partly because it was perceived to be too weak to explain the range of observed characteristics of living organisms, and partly because even supporters of evolution balked at its "unguided" and non-progressive nature, a response that has been characterised as the single most significant impediment to the idea's acceptance.
 However, some thinkers enthusiastically embraced natural selection; after reading Darwin, Herbert Spencer introduced the phrase survival of the fittest, which became a popular summary of the theory.
 The fifth edition of On the Origin of Species published in 1869 included Spencer's phrase as an alternative to natural selection, with credit given: "But the expression often used by Mr. Herbert Spencer of the Survival of the Fittest is more accurate, and is sometimes equally convenient."
 Although the phrase is still often used by non-biologists, modern biologists avoid it because it is tautological if "fittest" is read to mean "functionally superior" and is applied to individuals rather than considered as an averaged quantity over populations.

 The modern synthesis

-Natural selection relies crucially on the idea of heredity, but developed before the basic concepts of genetics.
+Natural selection relies crucially on the idea of heredity, but developed before the basic concepts of genetics were invented.
 Although the Moravian monk Gregor Mendel, the father of modern genetics, was a contemporary of Darwin's, his work lay in obscurity, only being rediscovered in 1900.
-With the early 20th century integration of evolution with Mendel's laws of inheritance, the so-called modern synthesis, scientists generally came to accept natural selection.
+With the early 20th-century integration of evolution with Mendel's laws of inheritance, the so-called modern synthesis, scientists generally came to accept natural selection.
 The synthesis grew from advances in different fields.
 Ronald Fisher developed the required mathematical language and wrote The Genetical Theory of Natural Selection (1930).
 J. B. S. Haldane introduced the concept of the "cost" of natural selection.

 Sewall Wright elucidated the nature of selection and adaptation.

 In his book Genetics and the Origin of Species (1937), Theodosius Dobzhansky established the idea that mutation, once seen as a rival to selection, actually supplied the raw material for natural selection by creating genetic diversity.